Radbuglet/giaw/README.md

-# Game In A Week
+# Game In A While

-This is a simple Rust project to challenge myself to write a game in a week.
+This is a simple Rust project to challenge myself to write a game in a ~~week~~ while.
 In addition to the wonderful fun afforded by a tight deadline, my hope with this project is that its deadline will force me to design a convenient albeit under-optimized game-making foundation from which more thought-out projects such as Crucible may take inspiration.

 ## Game Mechanic Wish-List

 Core:

-- [ ] Improve actor system (we really shouldn't be registering every actor in a registry)
 - [ ] Implement ray and hull casts
 - [ ] Improve layer system
 - [ ] Implement collider masks